amunn/casiofont/README.md

 and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

-This package has the LPPL maintenance status `maintained'.
+This package has the LPPL maintenance status 'maintained'.

 The Current Maintainer of this package is Alan Munn

-This package consists of the files casiofont.sty and documentation files casiofont.tex, casiofont.pdf and README
+This package consists of the files casiofont.sty and documentation files casiofont.tex, casiofont.pdf and README.md

 Version 1.0 2018/05/31